projectcontour/contour/design/envoy-json-logging-custom-fields-design.md

 If the field name is not defined in the default fields transition map and the user doesn't specify the Envoy field format, then Contour will raise a validation error.
 Currently, Contour silently ignores unknown fields (see [#1507](https://github.com/projectcontour/contour/issues/1507)).

+#### Additional built-in translations

+For newly supported non-parameterized methods like `%RESPONSE_DURATION%`, we will add them to the built-in translation mapping.

 ### Example

 This Contour configuration contains both old- and new-style fields: